MP Estate Planning UK

 The Origins of Inheritance Tax in the UK

 Delving into the past reveals that the UK’s inheritance tax has its foundations in early forms of estate duties.
-The history of inheritance tax is complex, with various taxation models evolving over the centuries.
+The history of inheritance tax is complex, with various taxation models evolving over more than three centuries to form the system we know today.

 Early Taxation Models

-Probate duty was initially levied on the personal estates of deceased individuals, and its introduction marked the beginning of a long history of taxing inheritances in the UK.
-Legacy duty and succession duty further expanded the scope of estate taxation, targeting specific aspects of inheritance.
+Probate duty was initially levied on the personal estates of deceased individuals, and its introduction marked the beginning of a long tradition of taxing wealth transfers on death.
+Legacy duty and succession duty progressively expanded the scope of estate taxation, closing loopholes and capturing different types of property.
+Importantly, these early taxes operated alongside each other rather than replacing one another, creating a complex patchwork of overlapping charges that would eventually be unified by Sir William Harcourt’s reforms.

 Historical Context of Estate Duties